rust-lang/book/src/ch07-03-controlling-visibility-with-pub.md

                         ^
 ```

 Hmmm, it says this is still dead, even though it's `pub`.
-This is because,
+While the function is
-while the function is public, it's not totally public: the module it's in
+public within the module, the `network` module it's in is not public.
+We're
-is not public.
-We're working from the interior of the library out, this time,
+working from the interior of the library out, this time, as opposed to with
-as opposed to with `client` where we worked from the outside in.
-Let's change
+`client` where we worked from the outside in.
+Let's change `src/lib.rs` to add
-`src/lib.rs` to add the same fix though:
+the same fix though, by making `network` public like `client` is:

 Filename: src/lib.rs